Store Hours

 Plant Seeds Outside With Direct Sow

-Your seeds might get washed away or struggle to grow, or insects or animals might eat the sprouts.
-But if you're really fortunate, you might get strong sprouts, perfectly spaced and ready to grow all spring.
+Your seeds might get washed away or struggle to grow, or animals or bugs might eat the sprouts.
+But if you're really fortunate, you might get a strong sprout from each place you sowed seeds, perfectly spaced and ready to grow all spring.
 The reality of your garden will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
-You know those sprouts are hardy, although there are no guarantees.
+You know those sprouts are hardy, although there are no guarantees in the long term.

 Start Seeds Indoors